muratk5n/thirdwave/en/README.md

 ---

 It's a legit legislation-fu IMO.
-As long as the shit doesn't hit the fan.
+As long as shit doesn't hit the fan.

 The Daily Beast: "Schumer surely concluded that some of his fellow Democrats are hesitant to vote for a debt limit increase—and he did